oleander/git-fame-rb/README.md

 #### Order by a specific field

-Order by the amounts of current lines of code `loc`, the amounts of `commits` or author
+Order by the amounts of current lines of code `loc`, the amounts of `commits` or author.

 - `git accuse --order=loc`
 - `git accuse --order=commits`